Scheduling with two non-unit task lengths is NP-complete: Reduction from to the original scheduling problem

-Now, let a feasible schedule be given.
-Because all auxiliary jobs have release times after~$t=0$, they are not scheduled in the bins.
+First, because all ordinary jobs have release times after~$t=0$, they are not scheduled in the bins.
+We do an exchange argument that fills the bins in the required way.
 We prove by induction that for~$i=1,\ldots,N$, bins~$1,\ldots,i$ can be filled in this way.
-In step~$i$, note that stack jobs with index~$i$ are scheduled in bin~$i$ or after~$t=0$, because by induction bins~$j=1,\ldots,i-1$ are filled with stack jobs with lower index.
-We say that we \emph{swap in} a job into bin~$i$ if we add it to the left in the bin and push the other tasks in the bin to the right.
-This pushing to the right is possible because all stack task deadlines are after~$t=0$.
+In step~$i$, note that stack pair with index~$i$ is scheduled in bin~$i$ or after~$t=0$, because by induction bins~$j=1,\ldots,i-1$ are filled with stack pairs with lower index.
+We say that we \emph{swap in} a job into bin~$i$ if we add it to the left in the bin and push the other jobs in the bin to the right.
+This pushing to the right is possible because all stack job deadlines are after~$t=0$.

 If bin~$i$ contains no long job, swap in the~$i$'th outer long job which is scheduled after~$t=0$.
-Because the bin has length~$p+q$, one short job can remain and the others, with total length at most~$p$, fit in the original position of the long job.
-These jobs complete by their deadlines because~$d'_q[i] \geq d_p[i]$ by definition, and the other short jobs have later deadlines.
+Because the bin has length~$p+q$, one short job can remain and the other(s), with total length at most~$p$, fit in the original position of the long job.
+These jobs complete by their deadlines because~$d'_{q,i} \geq d_{p,i}$ and the other short jobs have later deadlines.
 If bin~$i$ contains no short job, we can clearly swap in the~$i$'th outer short job.

-Now that bin~$i$ contains a long and a short job, we can swap the lefmost task in the bin to an~$i$'th outer job, and the rightmost to an~$i$'th inner job, because the availability intervals per stack are nested and those jobs are the ones with the smallest availability interval in their stacks that can be scheduled at these positions. \end{proof}
+Now that bin~$i$ contains a long and a short job, we can swap the leftmost in the bin to an~$i$'th outer job, and the other job to an~$i$'th inner job, because the availability intervals per stack are nested and those jobs are the ones with the smallest availability interval in their stacks that can be scheduled at these positions.
+Therefore the content of bin $i$ is a pair from the proper pairing.
+Concluding, we have thus obtained a feasible schedule for $\operatorname{AUX}(p,q)$, completing the proof in the other direction. \end{proof}